 We usually advise that if the water appears between the window opening sash and frame, then it’s due to a problem with the roof window.
 If the water appears between the roof window frame and the internal reveal or wall, then it could be a sign of poor installation.
 But using a RUC underfelt collar during installation, can help prevent these issues.

-It’s important to highlight that the point of leakage and where the water appears in the room are two different things.
+It’s important to highlight that the point of leakage and where the water drips from and appears in the room are two different things.
 In many cases the water appears in the room where it cannot flow further because of a gap/crack or hole on the surface.
 The leaking point is usually different, where the water can absorb into the roofing materials from outside.